The Beginning

 the dawn chorus a wash of subtle sound,

-a dozen birds singing the light
+a dozen birds singing the light into the sky,

 light that shows my Shooting Stars are blooming.